On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: On the behavior of divisible statistics under contiguous alternatives

 The importance of \eqref{eqn:linear_stat} will be discussed in the next section.
-When testing the hypothesis $H_0:\mthetax=c$, the p-values obtained by means of a parametric bootstrap simulation involving 100,000 replicates are $0.145$ for the weighed linear statistic and $0.987$ for the likelihood ratio.
-As expected, neither statistic rejected the constant background model.
-We argue that, in this specific application, the deviations of the true background model from uniformity are indeed contiguous and, therefore, undetectable by space-homogeneous divisible statistics.
-Nevertheless, as shown in Section \ref{sec:recovering_GOF}, they can be detected when relying on omnibus functionals of the process involving their partial sums.
+When testing the hypothesis $H_0:\mthetax=c$ for all $x\in\X$, for both statistics, $C(\cdot;\gtheta)$ is constant and $C(\cdot;\Pi\gtheta)$ is identically equal to zero.
+The p-values obtained by means of a parametric bootstrap simulation involving 100,000 replicates are $0.145$ for the weighed linear statistic and $0.987$ for the likelihood ratio.
+As expected, neither statistic rejected the constant background model. \sara{ Indeed, the deviations of the true background model from uniformity could not be detected by any \sara{$C$-homogeneous} divisible statistics.} Nevertheless, as shown in Section \ref{sec:recovering_GOF}, they can be detected when using omnibus functionals of the process involving their partial sums.